Lithium: benefits, dosage, contraindications

 ✪✪✪✪

-Lithium is used as a trace element in mild sleep disturbances and irritability in adults and children over 6 years.
+Lithium is used as a trace element for mild sleep disorders and irritability in adults and children over 6 years old.

 Posologie